truenas/documentation/content/en/docs/SMB-references.md

 <http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=16220>`__.

-When a periodic snapshot task is created on a ZFS pool that is configured as a SMB share in %brand%, it is automatically configured to support shadow copies.
+When a periodic snapshot task is created on a ZFS pool that is configured as a SMB share in TrueNAS, it is automatically configured to support shadow copies.

-Before using shadow copies with %brand%, be aware of the following
+Before using shadow copies with TrueNAS, be aware of the following
 caveats:

 * If the Windows system is not fully patched to the latest service